-3.2.4.
-Partitioning Stored Procedures
+5.3.2.
+Declaring Stored Procedures in the Schema

-To make your stored procedures accessible in the database, you must declare them in the DDL schema using the CREATE PROCEDURE statement.
-For example, the following statements declare five stored procedures, identifying them by their class name:
+To make your stored procedures accessible in the database, you must declare them in the schema using the CREATE PROCEDURE statement.
+Be sure to identify all of your stored procedures or they will not be available to the client applications at runtime.
+Also, before you declare a procedure, ensure the tables and columns the procedure accesses are in the schema.

+The following DDL statements declare five stored procedures, identifying them by their class name:

-''' CREATE PROCEDURE FROM CLASS procedures.LookupFlight; CREATE PROCEDURE FROM CLASS procedures.HowManySeats; CREATE PROCEDURE FROM CLASS procedures.MakeReservation; CREATE PROCEDURE FROM CLASS procedures.CancelReservation; CREATE PROCEDURE FROM CLASS procedures.RemoveFlight; '''
+\$ sqlcmd 1> CREATE PROCEDURE FROM CLASS fadvisor.procedures.LookupFlight; 2> CREATE PROCEDURE FROM CLASS fadvisor.procedures.HowManySeats; 3> CREATE PROCEDURE FROM CLASS fadvisor.procedures.MakeReservation; 4> CREATE PROCEDURE FROM CLASS fadvisor.procedures.CancelReservation; 5> CREATE PROCEDURE FROM CLASS fadvisor.procedures.RemoveFlight;